gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 > The results of a standard GROUP BY with vector aggregate functions produce one row with one value per group.

-In the 5.7.5 version, MySQL also implemented SQL/99, which means that if such a relationship exists between name and id, the query is legal.
+In the 5.7.5 version, MySQL also implemented SQL/99, which means that if such a relationship exists between `name` and `id`, the query is legal.
 This would be the case, for example, where you group by a primary key or foreign key:

 ```sql
 SELECT